marcosfavat/dino/How-to-install-GDAL.md

 Installing through this way, Blender will use the version of Python existing on the system instead of it's own bundle version.

+**Warning :** Currently, Numpy will fails if your distribution does not support Python 3.6.
+It can be solved by reinstalling Numpy with pip :

+`sudo apt-get install python-pip python3-pip`

+`sudo pip3 install -U numpy`

 ### Windows